reagul/Jenkins-VS7-K8s/README.md

 ### Pre-Req

 - Need Persistant Volume: We use "projectpacific-storage-policy" in this example.
-- K8 cluster to install Master and Slave Pods.
+- K8 cluster to install Jenkins and Deployment Pods.
-- Access to a Github repo.
-You can have a local Github or remote.
+- Access to Github repo.
+Local or remote.
 - All yaml under the /JeninsKinstall folder in this repo
+- Docker file to build image
+- Docker repo.
+We will use DockerHub.

 ## Steps :red_circle: